 Designation Condition Modifications made by NZTA to conditions recommended by the Hearing Commissioners (additions to conditions are in bold and underlined and rejections are in bold and strikethrough) (ii) give notice to the Manager in accordance with section 182 of the RMA for the removal of those parts of the designation identified above.
 Reason for modifications All General Section 176 Approval (a) Prior to the start of the formal acquisition process under the Public Works Act 1981 for a property, or submission of the Outline Plan, persons on properties zoned Rural or Future Urban will not require written consent under section 176 of the RMA for the following activities: (i) Internal alterations; (ii) Utility repairs; (iii) One extension to an existing structure as at 2023, up to 30m2; (iv) Temporary or relocatable structures, provided they are removed from the site and the land is reinstated (including closing and capping any associated services) at the landowner's expense prior to the start of Construction Works.
 The landowner shall be responsible for any resource consent required for the structures, their removal or relocation. (b) To the extent that a record of written approval is required for the activities listed above, this condition shall constitute written approval.
+Reject addition of General Section 176 Approval The Panel has recommended inclusion of AT's General Section 176 Approval condition on all NZTA NoRs.
+NZTA rejects this recommendation for the reasons explained in Closing Legal Submissions.
+7 In particular, and as required by the Project Information condition, the NZTA website provides examples of the types of activities that could be undertaken without written consent under section 176 of the RMA.
+NZTA has established processes and resources allocated to assess requests for section 176 consents, and there is neither value nor any need for this condition.
 All Flood Hazard For the purpose of Condition 9: (c) Flood Prone Area - means potential ponding areas that may flood in a 1% AEP event and commonly Reject amendment to definition of flood prone area The Panel has recommended an amendment to the definition of 'flood prone area' to delete a reference to "in a 1% AEP event".
 NZTA rejects this proposed change, for the